Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 Once you select a typeface (or accept the default), it will be referenced in the config file for your app.

 # Images

+Hooligan Hymnal uses a number of photos, logos, and custom images.
+This section discusses the base set used in the mobile app, in order of appearance.

+## Icons

+Additional information can be found at https://docs.expo.io/guides/app-icons/

+## Splash Screen

+Additional information can be found at https://docs.expo.io/guides/splash-screens/

+## Home Hero

+### Video

+### Image

+## Menu Drawer

+## Songbook Cover

+## Club and SG Logos

+Avatar usage

+## Notification Icon

+## Other Images

+(prideraiser, gofundme, etc)

+## Adding your own

+(podcast links etc)

+# Creator Credits

+# About News Feed